 Then, we recommend a portfolio with an underlying asset allocation based on the information you’ve provided.

 But even though we’ll suggest a portfolio, you can customize one step further.
 After offering up our recommendation, you can select to invest one notch more aggressively (a higher stock ETF allocation) or play it safer (a higher bond ETF allocation).
 Once you’re up and running, you can also adjust your risk tolerance and timeline when things in your life change by visiting your Portfolio Profile page.
 That way, your portfolio reflects your evolving needs.

 You’ll be able to change your approach up to three times per month, though, we don’t recommend that you change things up that often.

-As we mentioned earlier, once we get down a few basics about your financial profile and preferences, you’ll pick one of our three unique investment strategies.
+As we mentioned earlier, once we get down a few basics about your financial profile and preferences, you’ll pick one of our three unique portfolio themes.
 Here’s a quick rundown:

-The investment strategy you select determines which specific ETFs will be included in your portfolio, so you can invest according to your preferences.
+The portfolio theme you select determines which specific ETFs will be included in your portfolio, so you can invest according to your preferences.